 A California court may order the payment of spousal support in spite of tribal custom and tradition that funds distributed by the tribe to its members should not be used to pay spousal support to nonmembers (see Marriage of Jacobsen (2004) 121 CA4th 1187).
 A California court is not required to give full force and effect to tribal laws if these laws are inconsistent with California law.
 In Jacobsen, the court found that the money was separate property but the court found that a tribal distribution lost its identity as “immune Indian property” once the member had deposited the money in a financial institution.

-At the Law Offices of H. William Edgar, we have many experienced family law attorneys who have years of experience in this area.
+At the Edgar & Dow, we have many experienced family law attorneys who have years of experience in this area.
 We many local Indian tribes and local casinos we have handled both sides of this issues, either for a member of the Indian tribe or an employee of the casinos, and the person receiving support.
 Please contact our office for a free initial consultation 888-251-9618